Papabyte/M2M-API/README.md

 # Example M2M API
 This repository contains code for an API server and client that demonstrates [Obyte payment channels](https://github.com/Papabyte/aa-channels-lib) for a  machine-to-machine payment application.

-Obyte messenger is used as communication medium, no additional setup required.
+Obyte messenger is used as communication medium so no additional setup is required.

 The client requests data while sending an instant payment through channel, if payment matches price server sends requested data, otherwise it refunds client.

 A command prompt interface is provided client side to play with channel.